Xdabier/safety-cross-example/README.md

   - Each character (e.g., S, A, H, †, +) is associated with a matrix that dictates the shape of the calendar.
   - Serves as the foundation for rendering the custom grid pattern in the calendar component.

+## Use Case: Safety Cross Calendars in Dashboards

+This project is designed with the specific use case of implementing Safety Cross calendars within certain dashboards.
+Safety Cross calendars are used to visually represent performance, progress, or attendance metrics using a calendar format.
+Each cell in the grid can be marked with specific indicators (using colors and symbols) that correspond to safety performance data or compliance records.
+Integrating this calendar into dashboards enables quick visual inspection and identification of trends or issues in safety management, making it easier for stakeholders to monitor and act upon critical information.

 ## Running the Application

 1. **Install Dependencies**